-Barracuda CloudGen Firewall provides spam filtering by placing the mail filter "SpamAssassin" at the disposal.
+The Barracuda CloudGen Firewall provides spam filtering by offering the mail filter "SpamAssassin".
 "SpamAssassin" identifies spam by using mechanisms such as text analysis, Bayesian filtering, DNS blocklists, and collaborative filtering databases.

 The SPAM Filter service is comprised of the following: